-- (a) IMPOSITION OF TAX.-In lieu of the tax imposed by section 13 of this title, there shall be levied, collected, and paid for each taxable year upon the net income of every insurance company (other than a life or mutual insurance company) a tax as follows: - (1) In the case of such a domestic insurance company, $13^3/4$ per centum of the amount of its net income in excess of the credit provided in subsection (f) of this section; - (2) In the case of such a foreign insurance company, $13^3/4$ per centum of the amount of its net income from sources within the United States in excess of the credit provided in subsection (f) of this section. - (b) DEFINITION OF INCOME, ETC.-In the case of an insurance company subject to the tax imposed by this section- - (1) GROSS INCOME.-"Gross income" means the sum of (A) the combined gross amount earned during the taxable year, from investment income and from underwriting income as provided in this subsection, computed on the basis of the underwriting and investment exhibit of the annual statement approved by the National Convention of Insurance Commissioners, and (B) gain during the taxable year from the sale or other disposition of property, and (C) all other items constituting gross income under section 22: - (2) NET INCOME.-"Net income" means the gross income as defined in paragraph (1) of this subsection less the deductions allowed by subsection (c) of this section; - (3) INVESTMENT INCOME.-"Investment income" means the gross amount of income earned during the taxable year from interest, dividends, and rents, computed as follows:
+(1) IN GENERAL.-In lieu of the tax imposed by sections 13 and 14, there shall be levied, collected, and paid for each taxable year upon the normal-tax net income of every insurance com-

+- pany (other than a life or mutual insurance company) a tax of 15 per centum of the amount thereof. - (2) NORMAL-TAX NET INCOME OF FOREIGN COMPANIES.-In the case of a foreign insurance company (other than a life or mutual insurance company), the normal-tax net income shall be the net income from sources within the United States minus the sum of- - (A) Interest on Obligations of the United States and Its Instrumentalities.-The credit provided in section 26 (a). - (B) Dividends Received.-The credit provided in section 26 (b). - (3) NO UNITED STATES INSURANCE BUSINESS.-Foreign insurance companies not carrying on an insurance business within the United States shall not be taxable under this section but shall be taxable as other foreign corporations. - (b) DEFINITION OF INCOME, ETC.-In the case of an insurance company subject to the tax imposed by this section- - (1) GROSS INCOME.-"Gross income" means the sum of (A) the combined gross amount earned during the taxable year, from investment income and from underwriting income as provided in this subsection, computed on the basis of the underwriting and investment exhibit of the annual statement approved by the National Convention of Insurance Commissioners, and (B) gain during the taxable year from the sale or other disposition of property, and (C) all other items constituting gross income under section 22: - (2) NET INCOME.-"Net income" means the gross income as defined in paragraph (1) of this subsection less the deductions allowed by subsection (c) of this section; - (3) INVESTMENT INCOME.-"Investment income" means the gross amount of income earned during the taxable year from interest dividends, and rents, computed as follows: